 For more information, see New Venture Fund (Nonprofit)

-Fix the Court is a project of the 501(c)(3) nonprofit New Venture Fund, an organization that provides major funding to a wide number of left-wing activist groups as well fiscal sponsorship to left-wing organizations which have not yet (or will never) achieve independent standing with the IRS as 501(c)(3) nonprofits.
+Although it became an independent nonprofit in early 2021, Fix the Court was originally created as a project of the 501(c)(3) nonprofit New Venture Fund, an organization that provides major funding to a wide number of left-wing activist groups as well fiscal sponsorship to left-wing organizations which have not yet (or will never) achieve independent standing with the IRS as 501(c)(3) nonprofits.
 The New Venture Fund has been criticized as a “dark money organization” for serving as a way for left-wing groups to anonymously funnel money towards advocacy issues, such as attacking Republicans or pushing state-level environmental restrictions.
+It is part of the multi-billion-dollar “dark money” nonprofit network run by Arabella Advisors, a consultancy in Washington, D.C.

 FTC executive director Gabe Roth admitted during legal proceedings during the Brett Kavanaugh confirmation process that “Fix the Court is a project of a 501(c)(3) nonprofit organization.”
 It was also confirmed that FTC’s “[f]unding comes from the nonpartisan New Venture Fund” in a 2014 report by USA Today and during a 2016 interview with C-SPAN journalist and founder Brian Lamb: